1delta-DAO/docs/guide/delegation.md

 ## Conclustion

 Following the described steps in order made you opening an approximately 3x leveraged long position in WETH, then switching the exposure to short BTC and then closing the entire psoition.
+All actions shown above can be done in an arbitrary order and using multiple currencies on both the collateral and debt side.